 We have a large and valuable collection of Geological Specimens, which our pupils use freely; but the classes are also taken to the geological fields and taught to make collections for themselves.
 In Botany the same plan is pursued.
 The pupils in Zoölogy study the animal kingdom largely from actual specimens.
 They also have free access to a large microscope.
 In Physiology we have the use of a manikin, several skeletons, dried and alcoholic specimens, charts and drawings.
 The pupils also dissect animals, and thus learn anatomy more thoroughly.
 The Chemistry and Philosophy classes are well supplied with apparatus, and are also taught to make use of the material they find around them.
-In Surveying and Engineering the pupils have the use of excellent instruments.

 The value of apparatus, when properly used, should not be overlooked.
-It is not necessary, however, to have the most costly machines, or the fluest obtainable specimens, in order to give the pupil the desired knowledge.
+It is not necessary, however, to have the most costly machines, or the finest obtainable specimens, in order to give the pupil the desired knowledge.
 Nearly all apparatus in Natural Philosophy and Chemistry can be, and is here, made by the students.
 One hundred geological specimens that can be handled and learned by the student are of more real use than one thousand securely locked in cases.
 We have an excellent working cabinet, and in addition very many other interesting specimens.